 This excellent, long-running website offers in-depth advice for anyone researching British military nurses, as well as all sorts of first-hand accounts and wartime diaries.
-There are sections on naval nurses, Voluntary Aid Detachments and civilian nurses, alongside brief overviews of each of the nursing services – the Army Nursing Service, the Queen Alexandra’s Imperial Military Nursing Service, etc – plus details of records that may survive for women who served between 1875 and 1925.
+There are sections on naval nurses, Voluntary Aid Detachments and civilian nurses, alongside brief overviews of each of the nursing services – the Army Nursing Service, the Queen Alexandra’s Imperial Military Nursing Service, etc – plus research guides.

-The Red Cross ran hospitals for military personnel during the First World War.
-Indeed there were more than 3,000 auxiliary hospitals and convalescent homes across the UK, administered by county-level directors.
-This particular page leads to a free database of employment cards of more than 90,000 wartime volunteers, alongside articles describing Red Cross work, how the system was funded and administered, and famous volunteers such as Agatha Christie.
+The Red Cross ran military hospitals during the First World War.
+Indeed there were more than 3,000 auxiliary military hospitals and convalescent homes across the UK, administered by county-level directors.
+This particular page leads to a free database of employment cards of more than 90,000 wartime volunteers in military hospitals, alongside articles describing Red Cross work, how the system was funded and administered, and famous volunteers such as Agatha Christie.